 While not every day of learning is a mountain top experience, there are some simple things we can do to maximize homeschool learning.
-Here are a few of my favorites that I go to again and again…
+Here are a few of my favorites that I go to again and again.

 1. Read Real Books

-The term was coined by Charlotte Mason and refers to books that is well-written and engaging.
-If you can find a good story that weaves in what you are learning about it can do wonders to captivate their interest and solidify what you are learning.
+The term was coined by Charlotte Mason and referred to books that are well-written and engaging.
+If you can find a good story that weaves in what you are learning about, it can do wonders to captivate their interest and solidify what you are learning.

 Read good books and read WHOLE books.
 Don’t settle for reading snippets from great literature.
 It is far better to read five books in their entirety and discuss them over the course of a year than to read portions of 20.
 Go deep and immerse yourself in a few rather than glossing over many.

 This is my go-to resource for making learning hands-on because it requires little-to-no-advance planning and oftentimes no mess.

 When it comes to crafting, there are the supplies to collect, the inevitable mess to clean up afterward, and then the problem of where to display and then store those creations unless you are fortunate enough to sneak them into the trash under cover of darkness.

 But acting something out?
 That’s as simple as standing them up, getting them moving, and encouraging them to talk!